BCSC 151: Syllabus

 There will be four (4) exams and no final exam or “cumulative” exam.
 All exams will contain multiple choice, fill-in-the-blank and short essay questions.
 Questions will be drawn from BOTH the lecture and the assigned articles.
 You will NOT be required to know material from the book if it was not covered in lecture.
 We assign the textbook reading to reinforce what we learn from the lecture.
 More generally, the emphasis will be on understanding rather than simply recalling course material.

-Official university events require advance notice so that an alternative accommodation can be made.
+Official university events or MAJOR preplanned events require advance notice so that an alternative accommodation can be made.

 Perception Journal

-Each student will be required to keep a “perception journal.”
-It will have a minimum of four entries and a total of 800 words.
+Each student will be required to keep a “perception journal”.
+It will have several different entries and will have total of 800 words.
 Additional details will be provided in the first 2-3 weeks of class.

 Grading